Quantum Error Correction with Quantum Autoencoders: Discussion and Outlook

 \section{Discussion and Outlook}

 In this paper we showed that quantum neural networks in the form of quantum autoencoders can be used to perform quantum error correction.
-QAEs are able to correct errors on arbitrary states from a predefined logical codespace.
+QAEs are able to correct errors on arbitrary states from a predefined logical codespace such that the lifetime of encoded logical qubits can be enhanced.
 In particular, if a logical encoding allows for various error correction strategies to be applied, a QAE can learn the strategy yielding the best possible denoising results.
 As an example we demonstrated that QAEs are able to adapt to spatially correlated bit flip noise.
 Moreover, we showed for the first time that the error correction abilities of QAEs are not limited to computational errors but extend also to the correction of qubit erasures.
 Other types of QNNs designed in the spirit of overcomplete quantum autoencoders can be used to find novel logical encodings being optimally suited to correct hardware-specific noise.
 We proposed and showed that these networks can be directly transformed into undercomplete QAEs ready to perform QEC on the discovered logical states without the need to perform further training.
-Lastly, even QAEs that are intrinsically noisy can be used successfully for QEC if the internal noise of the quantum neural network is sufficiently low.
+Lastly, even QAEs that are intrinsically noisy can be used successfully for QEC in a quantum memory if the internal noise of the quantum neural network is sufficiently low.